 When the STP instruction is executed, the internal clock φ stops at an "H" level and the XIN oscillator stops.
 At this time, timer 1 is set to "0116" and prescaler 1 is set to "FF16" when the oscillation stabilization time set bit after release of the STP instruction is "0".
 On the other hand, timer 1 and prescaler 1 are not set when the above bit is "1".
-Accordingly, set the wait time fit for the oscillation stabilization time of the oscillator to be used. f(XIN)/16 is forcibly connected to the input of prescaler 1.
+Accordingly, set the wait time fit for the oscillation stabilization time of the oscillator to be used.
+Single selected by the timer 1 count source selection bit is connected to the input of prescaler 1.
 When an external interrupt is accepted, oscillation is restarted but the internal clock φ remains at "H" until timer 1 underflows.
 As soon as timer 1 underflows, the internal clock φ is supplied.
-This is because when a ceramic oscillator is used, some time is required until a start of oscillation.
+This is because when a ceramic/quartz-crystal oscillator is used, some time is required until a start of oscillation.
 In case oscillation is restarted by reset, no wait time is generated.
-So apply an "L" level to the RESET pin while oscillation becomes stable, or set the wait time by on-chip oscillator operation after system is released from reset until the oscillation is stabled.
+So apply an "L" level to the RESET pin while oscillation becomes stable.
+Also, the STP instruction cannot be used while CPU is operating by an on-chip oscillator.